Mansterteddy/MatrixDecomposition/README.md

 # MatrixDecomposition
-This is a python solver applied to solve matrix decomposition problem, including QR, Householder, Givens.
+This is a solver applied to solve linear algebra problem, including QR, Householder, Givens Decomposition, PCA and so on.